Mission Boards present their advice on EU missions

 - Soil Health and Food.

-For each mission area, a mission board will be established.
-Mission boards will propose targets and timelines to design the specific Missions for Horizon Europe.
+For each mission area, a mission board has been established. heir mandate is to propose targets and timelines to design the specific missions for Horizon Europe.
 On 4 July 2019, at the Informal Council for Research Ministers in Helsinki, Commissioner Moedas announced the chairs of the mission boards.
-The European R&I Missions will be a new element in the next Framework Programme, aiming at delivering solutions to some of the great global challenges.
+Each mission board consists of 15 experts from innovation, research, policy making, civil society and practitioner organisations.
+Their first meetings were held in September 2019.
+The minutes of the meetings are provided here: Climate Change, Cancer, Healthy Oceans, Cities, Soil Health.